mcous/gonogo/README.md

 # gonogo

-> Simple, lightweight object validation
+> Simple, lightweight object and function parameter validation

-gonogo is a _tiny_ library for validating JavaScript values and objects.
-It was designed to check web component properties, but it's simple enough that you could probably use it for any basic object validation needs.
+gonogo is a _tiny_ library for validating JavaScript values, objects, and function parameters.
+It was designed to check web component properties during development, but it's simple enough that you could probably use it for any basic validation needs.

 ## table of contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->